How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 • Notion AI Meeting Notes — the winner if you're already on Business

-• Recording + AI minutes app — the winner for everyone else trying to start free
+• Recording + AI notes app — the winner for everyone else trying to start free

 For free-first users, Qureco is the shortest path.
 Three reasons:

-2. AI minutes + Notion sync are on Pro, but the first month is free with no credit card required.
-Try it in your real workflow for a month; if it doesn't fit, it just ends.
-No surprise charge.
+2. AI notes + Notion sync are on Pro, but the first month is free with no card on file — try it in your real workflow for a month; if it doesn't fit, it just ends.
+No surprise charge

-3. No virtual audio configuration.
-The single most common Mac transcription rabbit hole — setting up BlackHole — is gone.
+3. No virtual audio configuration — the single most common Mac transcription rabbit hole, BlackHole setup, is just gone

 Grab the app from the Qureco website.
-It's a direct download (not via Mac App Store).
-After install, there's effectively no setup — you can start recording immediately.
+Direct download — not via the Mac App Store.
+After install, there's effectively no setup; you can start recording immediately.

 Step 2: Record the meeting (no virtual audio needed)